About CaseMate’s Property & Equity Calculator

 Further clarified how to calculate the separate and community property interests in a home, particularly focusing on the allocation of appreciation in value.

-Together, these cases form the basis of what is now known as the Moore/Marsden rule, a vital calculation in California family law that the CaseMate MMA Calculator automates and enhances.
+Together, these cases form the basis of what is commonly known as the Moore/Marsden rule, a key framework in California family law.
+The CaseMate calculator provides tools to model these scenarios based on user inputs and assumptions.